IgniteUI/igniteui-docfx/en/components/grids_templates/column_selection.md

 In order to style components for Internet Explorer 11, we have to use a different approach, since it doesn't support CSS variables.

 >[!NOTE]
->If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
-In order to prevent the custom theme to leak to other components, be sure that you have included the `:host` selector before `::ng-deep`.
+>If the component is using the [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
+In order to prevent the custom theme from leaking into other components, be sure that you have included the `:host` selector before `::ng-deep`.

 ```scss
 :host {